• Skip to primary navigation

 • Cherry sorbet or ice cream

 • Start by making your cherry filling.
 Blend the cherries and the liquors together until you have a liquid that’s about the thickness of double cream.
 It will probably be a little grainy, but that’s fine.
 You won’t really notice this when it’s cooked.
 You may need to add more cherries or more liquor until you get the right thickness.
 Pour the cherry liquid out into an ice cube tray.
-You want to fill each cube about ⅔rds full.
+You want to fill each cube about 2/3rds full.
 Put in the freezer and leave to freeze.
 This is take a little longer (approx. 1 hour) than water due to the alcohol in the liquid.

 • Next make your spider webs.
 Allow your chocolate to cool and thicken slightly, then pour it into a piping bag.
 Pipe out the webs onto a silicon baking mat or on parchement paper that has been placed on baking trays.
 Check out method 2 here for help drawing a spider's web.
 Place in the fridge until the chocolate has solidified and then very gently peel off using a palette knife and place on a plate in the fridge until you're ready to serve.
 You will get broken ones, so make extra...

 • Now make your fondant.
-Using a mixer or a hand whisk, whisk the eggs, egg yolks and sugar until they’re fluffy and the whisk leaves a trail.
+Using a mixer or a hand whisk, whisk the eggs, egg yolks, and sugar until they’re fluffy and the whisk leaves a trail.
 Gently mix in the flour.
-Then mix together your melted chocolate and melted butter and very slowly pour it in to your egg/sugar/flour miixture, mixing all the time, until completely combined.
+Then mix together your melted chocolate and melted butter and very slowly pour it into your egg/sugar/flour mixture, mixing all the time, until completely combined.
 Place 2 tbsp. of this mixture in each ramequin, and then place a cherry ice cube on top in the middle.
 Add the remaining fondant mix to each of the ramequins, completely covering the ice cube.
 Now place in the oven, directly on the shelf for 10-12 minutes, until the outside is cooked and the inside is gooey but warm.

 • Once cooked, place on a plate with a scoop of sorbet or ice-cream next to it.
 Gently place one of your chocolate spider webs on top of the sorbet/ice-cream and serve.

-✎ Notes
+Notes

 *It’s worth making one or two extra of these so that you can cut it open and test it once cooked – to make sure you aren’t serving up fondants that are still cold or frozen in the middle.
 Fondants are notoriously tricky to get perfect in the middle and oven temperatures vary (despite what temperature you set!).
 Making an extra one will help to ensure you get it right for the rest of your fondants.